Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 With so many MLM sellers online, I think the ones who will stand out are good storytellers, not pitchers.

-They will focus on stories that customers would like to learn and hear more – not necessarily about the product.
-This includes practical healthy living tips, sports activities, consumer warnings, new products or services, among others.
+They will focus on stories that customers would like to learn and hear more about – not necessarily about the product.
+This includes practical healthy living tips, sports activities, consumer warnings, and new products or services, among others.

 You can use your blog and social media presence in this regard and start exerting authority on the subject.
 Remember that you are what you sell.
 Be real and authentic when sharing your stories.
 Link to credible sources for further learning rather than assert a “know-all” imagery.